 Here’s the gist: I was really excited when I received word that the Verizon variant of Samsung’s phablet-sized curved phone was on its way.
 I was eager to try something different from the usual cadre of flat-faced smartphones that rule the Android world.
-The Note Edge had a certain je nais se quoi about it, too—something I hoped extended beyond just its curved right edge and would convince me the display wasn’t just a gimmick, as I’d thought when I first laid eyes on the phone last year.
+The Note ge had a certain je nais se quoi about it, too—something I hoped extended beyond just its curved right edge would convince me the display wasn’t just a gimmick, as I’d thought when I first laid eyes on the phone last year.

 But I was wrong.
 There’s really nothing special about it.
-The Galaxy Note Edge seems to be nothing more than an experiment from Samsung to see what customers want from a curved phone.
+The Galaxy Note ge seems to be nothing more than an experiment from Samsung to see what customers want from a curved phone.
 That’s fine, except that this science project costs an exorbitant amount of money—about $400 with a two-year contract, or $800 off-contract on Verizon.
 But even worse, the phone’s flagship feature offers nothing more than an extra bit of space where you can dock application icons.

-I primarily used the panel to store app shortcuts and view at-a-glance notifications, though you can also use it as a news ticker, step counter, or as a fun “side game” if you download the appropriate app for it from Samsung’s own app store.
+I primarily used the panel to store app shortcuts view at-a-glance notifications, though you can also use it as a news ticker, step counter, or as a fun “side game” if you download the appropriate app for it from Samsung’s own app store.
 There’s even a toolkit of sorts that you can use by pulling down from the top.
-It includes tools like a flashlight, voice record, and a ruler.
+It includes tools like a flashlight, voice record, a ruler.

 at doesn’t work